I’ve spent an unreasonable amount of time unwinding with this game, and I don’t regret it

 If you make it to the end, well, first, you’ll probably be annoyed by the anticlimactic finale, to say nothing of the with the carrot-on-a-stick Town — but ultimately, the experience will stick with you.
 The highs outweigh the lows, at least they did for me.

 If you’re on the fence, or you’ve dipped your toes in the game but fell short of finishing it, I would give the DLC packs a real look.
 They might as well be mandatory.
-I say that having originally played Graveyard Keeper on Nintendo Switch, where I beat it and moved on with mixed feelings, and again on PS4, tꦫhis time with the all-inclusive Ultimate Edition.
+I say that having originally played Graveyard Keeper on Nintendo Switch, where I beat it and moved on with mixed feelings, and again on PS4, this time with tꦏhe all-inclusiv♔e Ultimate Edition.

 Breaking Dead will let you put those extra corpses to work, literally.
 You can create and assign automated zombies to gather energy-zapping resources like marble and wood, or plug away at the crops on your vineyard and farm while you’re busy elsewhere, or — best of all — ferry resources from the far-off northern quarry back to your homestead.
 I got so sick of dealing with that dreadful hike in the mid-to-endgame grind on Switch, so I cherished my set-and-forget zombie setup once I figured out all the logistical planning.